Multiple Hypothesis Testing Framework for Spatial Signals: Simulation Results

 \subsection{The classic multiple hypothesis testing problem}

-The results for Cnfg.~1 are shown in Fig.~\ref{fig:cngf1}. \Gls{lm} faces stability issues due to the heavy one-sided tail of $\mixZPdf$ when the relative size of the true null region $\nulFrc = |\nulReg|/\numSen$ increases.
-All other applied methods meet the nominal \gls{fdr} level for all scenarios.
+The results for Cnfg.~1 are shown in Fig.~\ref{fig:cngf1}. \newMajor{\gls{dbh} works well in ScC where $\nulFrc\approx10\%$ is small.
+When $\nulFrc$ gets larger, \gls{dbh} lacks detection power.
+The results for the different lfdr estimators with the proposed lfdr-based spatial inference method are ambiguous.
 We benchmark by the detection results obtained when using the (in practice unknown) true \gls{lfdr}'s.
-A higher detection than with the true \gls{lfdr}'s can only be achieved, if the respective method violates the nominal \gls{fdr} level.
-For our proposed method, we show results for two variants.
+A higher detection power than with the true \gls{lfdr}'s can only be achieved if the respective lfdr estimator leads to a violation of the nominal \gls{fdr} level. }\Gls{lm} faces stability issues due to the heavy one-sided tail of $\mixZPdf$ when the relative size of the true null region $\nulFrc = |\nulReg|/\numSen$ increases. \old{All}\newMinor{With all} other \newMinor{lfdr estimators, the considered nominal \gls{fdr} levels are met. }\old{applied methods meet the nominal \gls{fdr} level for all scenarios. }\old{We benchmark by the detection results obtained when using the (in practice unknown) true \gls{lfdr}'s.
+A higher detection than with the true \gls{lfdr}'s can only be achieved, if the respective method violates the nominal \gls{fdr} level. }For \old{our proposed method}\newMinor{the proposed lfdr estimator}, we show results for two variants.
 For \gls{lfdr}-\gls{smom}${}_s$, the \pval~vectors are formed by subdividing the grid into square tiles of spatially close grid points.
 For \gls{lfdr}-\gls{smom}${}_r$, the $\{\pPx[\senIdx]\}_{\senIdx\in[\numSen]}$ are randomly partitioned into subsets.

 The results underline that our proposed multivariate \pval~vector probability density model is very flexible.
-Even if the \pval~subsets are formed at random, the method finds a parametrization such that the individual components have equal variance (Proposition~\ref{prop::model}).
+Even if the \pval~subsets are formed at random, the method finds a parametrization such that the individual components have equal variance.
 This confirms that Assumption~\ref{ass:same-var} can be relaxed in practice.
-For the remainder of this Section, we stick to the conceptually simpler random partitioning and label results obtained with randomly formed \pval~vectors by \textit{\gls{lfdr}-\gls{smom}}.
+For the remainder of this section, we stick to the conceptually simpler random partitioning and label results obtained with randomly formed \pval~vectors by \textit{\gls{lfdr}-\gls{smom}}.